 Our Senior Management Training breaks down the grand title and unpicks what being senior is all about.

-Now that you have been recognised as someone who can fulfil your organisations vision and values you are a true leader of others.
+Now that you have been recognised as someone who can fulfil your organisations vision and values.

 Senior Management Programme

 So you're a Senior Manager - a grand title but what exactly does it mean?

 Unlikely that you just waited for old age to settle in and wisdom to accumulate.

 If we unpick what being senior means we think it boils down to a few important things - some about you personally and some that are about how you hold your company.

 Quite a lot of it is about how you 'take on' the company mantle, holding the company point of view rather than being one of the crew.